-I was asked this week about how to enjoy the holidays to minimize overstimulation and exhaustion.
-These are my suggestions for HSP’s.
+I was asked about how to enjoy the holidays to minimize overstimulation and exhaustion.
+The holidays are adding additional stimulation and exhaustion on top of all of the exhaustion of the pandemic.
+These are my suggestions for sensitive people and empaths.

-Highly sensitive people are easily overwhelmed by the frenzy of the holiday season.
-The spirit of the season and their own generous spirits can easily result in HSP’s becoming overcommitted and overworked.
+Sensitive people are easily overwhelmed by the frenzy of the holiday season.
+The spirit of the season and their own generous spirits can easily result in becoming overcommitted and overworked.
 Here are ways to make the holiday season more pleasurable without making your own life miserable:

 - the first step to an enjoyable holiday season is to take stock of your health needs.
 It is extremely important to take care of yourself by getting enough sleep, eating healthy organic food, getting some exercise and making sure you take medications and supplements so that the demands of the season can be taken in stride.